nodelab-org/dash-react-force-graph/README.md

 * Props taking javascript functions, if available in the Dash component, are implemented differently (since Dash cannot serialize a javascript function).
 * Methods (such as `d3ReheatSimulation`) are, where possible, exposed as Dash props, either boolean or arrays of method arguments.
 Some methods, such as `.scene()` are currently not exposed in the Dash version.

 Many function props (such as event handlers e.g. `onNodeClick`) which are available in the react component have been provided built-in functions that perform some sensible default behavior (such as clicking a node to select it).
-In this case, thhe Dash component exposes the clicked node and its coordinates as new props.
+In this case, the Dash component exposes the clicked node and its coordinates as additional props.

 See comments in the prop validation parts of the components in`./lib/components/` for detail.

 ## Status

-The component is currently in an alpha-like stage and fixes and updates will follow.
+The component is currently in an alpha-like stage.
+Fixes and updates will follow.

 For now, only the 2D graph component is ported, the others will follow once the 2D version is stable.